Jonghwanshin/SFND_2D_Feature_Tracking/README.md

 2. FAST-ORB: Avg Keypoints found - 409.4, Avg Keypoints matched - 309.556, Avg Execution Time: 1.337 + 0.825 = 2.162ms
 3. FAST-SIFT: Avg Keypoints found - 409.4, Avg Keypoints matched - 306.889, Avg Execution Time: 1.337 + 8.612 = 9.949ms

-* Note that the execution time of detector is assumed to have lowest average detection time since all three detectors are same.
+* Note that the execution time of detector is assumed to have lowest average detection time since the detector of all cases are the same.